Join the Register

 We publish a monthly registration movement report summarising the numbers of movements on and off the register.

 Every year we also publish a report with statistics on the register as a whole, including information on the make-up of our registrants and analysis against previous years.

 Find out how to apply to join the registerFind out More

-This section covers fees for registering or rejoining the registerFind out More
+Information on fees for registering or rejoining the GCC registerFind out More

 This section covers appeals against the decision of the RegistrarFind out More